junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 *I need you.
 Please.*

 The candle lights in the center of the table start flickering violently.
-A high-pitch sound starts quiet and distant, increases its volume rapidly as if the source is approaching, is flying closer.
+A high-pitched sound starts, quiet and distant at first, increases its volume rapidly as if the source is approaching, is flying closer.
 The air vibrates with electricity.
 Light bulbs nearby explodes.
 The table shakes violently.

 Dean holds his breath.